thospfuller/awesome-search-engine-optimization/README.md

 - [MonsterInsights.com Headline Analyzer tool enables you to write irresistible SEO headlines that drive traffic, shares, and rank better in search results.](https://www.monsterinsights.com/headline-analyzer/)
 - [SiteLiner: Siteliner is a free service that lets you explore your website, revealing key issues that affect your site's quality and search engine rankings:](https://www.siteliner.com/)
 - [Simple ML for Sheets](https://workspace.google.com/marketplace/app/simple_ml_for_sheets/) -- "With Simple ML for Sheets everyone can use Machine Learning in Google Sheets without knowing ML, without coding, and without sharing data with third parties."
-- [Spexia](https://getspexia.com) -- All in one tool to create & optimize informational content (specialized on ECom shops).

 # On-Page SEO Tools
 - [Moz.com SEO Learning Center -> On-Site SEO -> Title Tag -> Title Tag Preview Tool](https://moz.com/learn/seo/title-tag)